AICP, Executive Director

 P: 540.639.9313 x217

 Janet McNew is a life-long resident of Pulaski County.
 After twenty-five years in the banking field she joined the Regional Commission in September of 1999 as a Project Manager.
 While serving as a Project Manager she worked on a number of community projects including a transitional housing center in Radford as well as the Commerce Center and Jacksonville Center in Floyd.
-In January 2012 Janet was promoted to her current role as Director of Finance and Personnel.
-She is responsible for all Commission financial activity, budget preparation, as well as benefits administration.
+In January 2012 Janet was promoted to Director of Finance and Personnel a position she held until retiring in September 2019.
+She has been in the part-time Finance Technician role since November 2019.

 Julie Phillips joined the Regional Commission in 2012 as Office Manager after working for a local remodeling firm for 6 1/2 years.
 Julie serves as staff support to the Regional Commission board of directors as well as support for the Commission convening role through Member Services.
-She also provides staff support for the Commission’s finance role for the New River/Mount Rogers Workforce Investment Board, New River Valley Commerce Park, New River Valley Development Corporation and the Southwest Virginia Solid Waste Managers Association.
+She also provides staff support for the Commission’s finance role for the New River/Mount Rogers Workforce Investment Board, New River Valley Commerce Park, Virginia Recycling Association, and the Southwest Virginia Solid Waste Managers Association.
 Julie has a Bachelor of Science degree in Design from Radford University.

 P: 540.639.9313 x216